-Electric and gas lawn mowers have come a long way since the first time they appeared on the market.
-The lawn mowers of today are a result of an age-old quest for a faster, simpler, and more efficient solution for lawn care.
+Electric vs gas lawn mowers that what we are dealing with here.
+They have both come a long way since the first time they appeared on the market.
+The mowers of today are a result of an age-old quest for a faster, simpler, and more efficient solution for lawn care.

 But, you’ll still have to make an effort to find the best lawn mower for your yard.
 To determine whether you should buy an electric or gas-powered mower, let’s see what both types have to offer and what factors you need to consider.